-The Company does not have any financial instruments that are measured at fair value on a recurring basis as at December 31, 2022 and December 31, 2021.
-Fair value of financial instruments measured at amortised cost approximate their carrying amount as at December 31, 2022 and December 31, 2021 due to their short-term nature.
+The Company does not have any financial instruments that are measured at fair value on a recurring basis as at June 30, 2023 and December 31, 2022.
+Fair value of financial instruments measured at amortised cost approximate their carrying amount as at June 30, 2023 and December 31, 2022.